tensorflow/lucid/README.md

 Lucid requires `tensorflow`, but does not explicitly depend on it in `setup.py`.
 Due to the way [tensorflow is packaged](https://github.com/tensorflow/tensorflow/issues/7166) and some deficiencies in how pip handles dependencies, specifying either the GPU or the non-GPU version of tensorflow will conflict with the version of tensorflow your already may have installed.

-If you don't want to add your own dependency on tensorflow, you can specify which tensorflow version you want lucid to install by selecting from `extras_require` like such: `lucid[tf]` or `lucid[tf_gpu]`.
+If you don't want to add your own dependency on tensorflow, you can specify which tensorflow version you want lucid to install by selecting from `extras_require` like so: `lucid[tf]` or `lucid[tf_gpu]`.

 **In actual practice, we recommend you use your already installed version of tensorflow.**